kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - image_path: /assets/images/naval_ravikant.jpg
     alt: "The Almanack of Naval Ravikant"
     title: "The Almanack of Naval Ravikant by Eric Jorgenson"
-    text: "Naval Ravikant is an entrepreneur, philosopher, and investor.
+    excerpt: "Naval Ravikant is an entrepreneur, philosopher, and investor.
 He is well known for his principles of building wealth and creating happiness in our lives.
 This book is a collection of Naval posts, tweets, interviews, and podcasts.
 Check it out to learn more about building a happier, wealthier life."
     url: "https://amzn.to/3KsTTi9"
     btn_label: "Amazon"
     btn_class: "btn--primary"